neicnordic/sda-pipeline/cmd/backup/backup.md

 1. The message is validated as valid JSON that matches either the "ingestion-completion" or "ingestion-accession" schema (based on configuration).
 If the message can’t be validated it is discarded with an error message in the logs.

 1. The file path and file size is fetched from the database.
+    1. In case the service is configured to copy headers, the path is replaced by the one of the incoming message and it is the original location where the file was uploaded in the inbox.

 1. The file size on disk is requested from the storage system.